ozpoo/portfolio-netlify/src/pages/about/index.md

 ---
 templateKey: about-page
 path: /about
+title: About
-title: I care greatly for those I work with — as a creator my purpose is to be the conduit for others building tools and artifacts that enhance wellbeing and give life to dreams.
+intro_text: I care greatly for those I work with — as a creator my purpose is to be the conduit for others building tools and artifacts that enhance wellbeing and give life to dreams.
 ---
 ![](/img/108566b2275a80713fef68496c2d9f0f.jpg)